MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/windows-updates-add-new-ntlm-pass-through-authentication-protections.md

 ## Issue mitigations

-If authentications fail due to domain name collisions, misconfiguration, or unforeseen circumstances, use the following options to mitigate the issue:
+If authentications fail due to domain name collisions, misconfiguration, or unforeseen circumstances, rename the colliding domain(s) to prevent collision for mitigating the issue.

-- Rename the colliding domain(s) to prevent collision.

 If authentications over an RODC secure channel trust fail, contact Microsoft support for this issue because there are no mitigation methods.